Privacy Policy

 Consent Management Platform Overview

-Right to Object
+Right to object

-If you consent to cookies, personal data about you will be processed and stored through these cookies.
-If we are allowed to use cookies through your consent (Article 6(1)(a) GDPR), this consent is also the legal basis for the use of cookies or the processing of your data.
+If you agree to cookies, personal data will be processed and stored via these cookies.
+If we are allowed to use cookies through your consent (Article 6 para.
+1 lit. a GDPR), this consent is also the legal basis for the use of cookies or the processing of your data.
 In order to be able to manage the consent to cookies and to enable you to give your consent, a cookie consent management platform software is used.
-The use of this software enables us to operate the website efficiently in a legally compliant manner, which represents a legitimate interest (Article 6(1)(f) GDPR).
+The use of this software enables us to operate the website in a legally compliant and efficient manner, which represents a legitimate interest (Article 6 para.
+1 lit. f GDPR).

 BorlabsCookie Privacy Policy